joserocha3/pablorocha.me/_posts/react-query-with-hasura.md

 - query key - a unique key to indentify a query
 - query function - a function to resolve the data for our component to render

-`useQuery` returns the `projectsQuery` variables.
-That contains information about the query state such whether it is loading or contains data.
-We are interested in the `data` because that will contain all the records from our database.
+`useQuery` returns the `projectsQuery` variable.
+That contains information about the query state such as whether it is loading or contains data.
+We are interested in `data` because that will contain all the records from our database.

 ```jsx
 const Projects = () => {